ethanimproving/Ethan-s-Digital-Garden/src/site/notes/Law/Codes/The Constitution Of The Diurnal Conduct Of Individual Persons/Title 1 - Social Etiquette.md

 > [!psalterium] [John Piper](https://www.desiringgod.org/messages)
 > One of the ways of defining foolishness is caring little for things that matter much, and caring much for things that matter little.

-**1.2** [[Too Sensitive\|Don't be easily provoked]].
+**1.2** [[Bible Notes/Too Sensitive\|Don't be easily provoked]].
 Ignore bad jokes, don't hold people accountable for every word they say, get over false criticism, embrace true criticism, and be slow to anger.

 > [!bible] [1 Corinthians 13:4-5 - KJV](https://bible-api.com/1+Corinthians+13:4-5?translation=kjv)
 > 4. Charity suffereth long, and is kind; charity envieth not; charity vaunteth not itself, is not puffed up,